ConstCorrectness/credit-risk-classification/report.md

 * Which one seems to perform best?
 How do you know it performs best?
 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )

+It's more important to predict the `1`'s (i.e., borrowers who will default) because this directly impacts the lender

 If you do not recommend any of the models, please justify your reasoning.

-The Logistic Regression model performed the best among the models tested, with an accuracy of 0.85.
+I recommend the Logistic Regression model, as it performed the best.